drorlab/FRAME/README.md

 ```
 pip install atom3d
 ```
+Other installation notes:
+- E3nn needs to be built on a version of python that matches the version of the Schrödinger python installation, so that these can be used together (typically Python3.8).
+- Possible installation issues will be posted in `installation_FAQ.md`

 Dataset and model weights are available on [Google Drive](https://drive.google.com/drive/folders/1bBjwx8oAETmaEhUQoGoh2ZD7nY1Ld2KJ?usp=sharing).
 Download and add files to `/data/source`.